tensorflow/docs/site/en/api_docs/python/tf/contrib/eager/defun.md

 of Tensor shapes and dtypes and Python values, it constructs a graph by tracing the execution of `f(*args, **kwargs)`; this graph is bound to an input signature inferred from `(*args, **kwargs)` and cached for future reuse.

+NumPy arrays passed as inputs to `F` are converted to <a href="../../../tf/Tensor"><code>tf.Tensor</code></a> objects before being passed to `f`, and are treated as Tensors for caching.
+This allows a function to be called multiple times with NumPy arrays having different values but the same shape and dtype without re-tracing each time.

 <a href="../../../tf/contrib/eager/defun"><code>tf.contrib.eager.defun</code></a> caches graphs for your convenience, letting you
 define TensorFlow functions without explicitly specifying their signatures.